abbas-taher/processing-duplicates--list-scala-functional-way/README.md

       iter(ls)
     }

 The type "T" has been abstracted and assigned in the return types of both the outer and inner functions; as a result, we gain greater flexibility in passing different kinds of external functions as parameters to perform various operations.
-For example, the runLength function below can be used to solve problem\#10 and return a tuple instead of an integer.
+For example, the runLength function below can be used to solve problem\#10 and return a list of tuples instead of a list of integers.

     def runLength(ls : List[Int]) : List[(Int, Int)] ={
        List((ls.size,ls.head))